anders-biostat/linked-charts/doc/additionalFiles/readme.md

 easy data exploration.

-A process of analysing experimental data usually implies several steps of transformation and generalisation of raw reads outs.
+A process of analysing experimental data usually implies several steps of transformation and generalisation of raw read outs.
 And despite the fact that various quality control approaches are being used, manual inspection of the data is still required.
 The <tt>linked-charts</tt> library is aimed to facilitate this inspection by the means of a set of interactive charts that provide a detailed insight